 Medicare Advantage combines Parts A (hospital), B (medical), D (prescription drugs), and sometimes dental care into one policy managed by a private insurance company.

-Dental implants for seniors paid by Medicare break down into two categories based on the dual nature of Advantage plans.
+Dental implants for seniors paid by Medicare are broken down into two categories based on the dual nature of Advantage plans.

 - Medical reasons: do not limit annual benefits but require a letter of medical necessity with a narrative describing the disease or accident causing tooth loss